Vivek-04022001/documentation/coredev/plips.md

 When you submit your PLIP and it's approved, a Framework Team member who is especially excited about seeing the PLIP completed will be assigned to your PLIP as a champion.

-They are there to push you through completion, as well as answer any questions and provide guidance.
+They're there to push you through completion, as well as answer any questions and provide guidance.

 A champion fulfill the following tasks.